 Exhaustive search approaches based on genetic distance data have been developed to optimize resistance values (Wang et al. 2009).
 Grid search approaches were first introduced, where a constrained parameter space can be explored, limiting the number of model being assessed (Graves et al., 2013).
 Another stepping-stone in the development of unbiased resistance surface was the use a genetic algorithm to maximise pairwise genetic distances and effective resistance distances correlations as implemented by Peterman et al., (2014).
-Their subsequent R packages ResistanceGA (Peterman & Pope 2021) can evaluate simultaneously multiple surfaces and a wide range of cost values.
+Their subsequent R packages ResistanceGA (Peterman 2018) and Radish (Peterman & Pope 2021) can evaluate simultaneously multiple surfaces and a wide range of cost values.
 The algorithm relies on pairwise genetic distances (e.g., FST or Da) and performs data transformation using monomolecular and Ricker functions.
 However, the optimization procedure requires high computer power to explore parameter space, which limits the choice of predicator variables to be optimized at the same time.
+Corridor or transect-based approaches have also been implemented where corridors are presumed to be the favoured paths between locations across the landscape.
+In this least-cost transect analysis (LCTA), landscape features are calculated along straight lines (or using a least cost path approach) between locations, with buffers of various widths (Emaresi et al. 2011; Van Strien et al. 2012).

 A movement model is then applied to the obtained resistance surfaces to calculate effective distances between sample points.
 Different modelling frameworks can be implemented to obtain these measures of landscape connectivity including least-cost path (LCP) modelling hypothesis where the organism is hypothesised to follow an ideal path (Adriaensen et al. 2003) or circuit-based modelling approaches which include all possible paths into the final measure of resistance (McRae 2006).
-Transect-based approaches with buffers of various widths can also be used to calculate effective distances along straight lines or least-cost paths (Emaresi et al. 2011; Van Strien et al. 2012).(Dutta et al. 2022).
+Fletcher et. al (2019) introduced the spatial absorbing Markov chain (SAMC) framework to interpret matrix resistance and discern between movement behaviour and mortality.
+The different methods to infer resistance-based connectivity have been reviewed (Dutta et al. 2022).

 An interesting alternative to conventional statistical approaches to parameterize resistance-surfaces (and its inverse: connectivity) is the use of machine learning techniques (Etherington 2016).
 These methods have been developed to predict models for complex and non-linear data which by design have the potential to avoid violations of assumptions of independence, linearity and normality (Balkenhol et al. 2009).
-Machine learning techniques have rarely been used in landscape genetics (Hether & Hoffman 2012; Sylvester et al. 2018).
+Machine learning techniques have rarely been used in landscape genetics but have been recently gaining momentum (Hether & Hoffman 2012; Sylvester et al. 2018).
 In 2010, Murphy et al. used a random forest approach to assess the ecological processes limiting Bufo boreas connectivity in Yellowstone National Park.
-Recently, Pless et al., (2021) implemented an iterative random forest optimization (IRF) approach which combined a random forest framework with a LCP iterative optimization process to map the genetic connectivity of Aedes aegypti in North America(Bishop et al. 2021) (Kittlein et al. 2022)
+Recently, Pless et al., (2021) implemented the first application of LCTA since Van Strien et al. (2012).
+The method combined a random forest framework with a LCP iterative optimization process to map the genetic connectivity of Aedes aegypti in North America and was subsequently used to understand the connectivity of tsetse flies (Glossina pallidies) in Kenya (Bishop et al. 2021).
+Convolutional neural networks (CNNs) have also been introduced to the field using image data to predict spatial patterns of genetic variation (Kittlein et al. 2022).